hashicorp/serf/website/source/docs/commands/query.html.markdown

 version of an app that is deployed, or to trigger deploys across web nodes by sending a "deploy" query, possibly with a commit payload.

+The command will wait until the query finishes (by reaching a timeout) and will report all acknowledgements and responses that are received.

 The open ended nature of `serf query` allows you to send and respond to queries in _any way_ you want.